-Dawn Slusher is a contributing writer for MRC Culture's On TV blog.
+Dawn Slusher is a contributing writer for MRC Culture.

 Latest from Dawn Slusher

 Of all the television shows for the husband of Sarah Palin to make an appearance on, Todd Palin strangely chose TBS’s extremely liberal comedy The Detour.
 Produced by leftist commentator Samantha Bee and husband Jason Jones, the show was originally based on the real-life family road trips of Bee, Jones and their children, but has now devolved into vile material that Palin should have thought twice about associating himself with.